Expert Report Writing Course

 Sir Stamford at Circular Quay - Sydney, NSW, Australia

 The 6 December 2019 course is now SOLD OUT.
-Please email email@example.com if you wish to be placed on a shortlist in case a place becomes available, or to be notified of future dates.
+Please register your interest using the button above to be notified of 2020 course dates.

 The aim of this course is to assist expert witness report writers to evaluate and improve their skills, and to establish a high standard of report writing.